henliz/PtM-Tech-Skillcheck/README.md

 <div align="justify">

 ## Getting Started
-Before getting to the skill check, you will need to have Baldur's Gate 3, the BG3 Toolkit with Moonglasses enabled, and any Git version control software of your choosing installed, then clone this repo onto your PC.
+Before getting to the skillcheck, you will need to have Baldur's Gate 3, the BG3 Toolkit with Moonglasses enabled, and any Git version control software of your choosing installed, then clone this repo onto your PC.

 ### Installing the Toolkit
 Install the Toolkit, which is in the Steam store under "Baldur’s Gate 3 Toolkit", in the Tools section.
 If you don’t see it in your library, you might need to update your sidebar filter settings.
 Make sure you have Tools selected.